coderefinery/git-intro/guide.md

 Typically only very few learners have background in Subversion or Mercurial and the risk is to "waste" 10 minutes on a discussion that nobody can relate to and benefit from.

+### Todo

+`git restore` and `git switch` were added in git 2.23 (released 2019-08-16).
+Sometime much later (2021, 2022, or 2023) perhaps, the older alternatives can be demoted or removed.